Bachelor of Science

 College of Arts and Sciences

 Chemistry is the study of how substances behave and how their properties are changed.
 Understanding chemistry is essential to many other fields of science such as biology, geology and medicine.
-The chemistry field includes many subspecializations including analytical chemistry, biochemistry, inorganic chemistry, organic chemistry and physical chemistry.
-Other more specialized areas are spectroscopy, photochemistry and biomedical aspects of biochemistry.
+Chemistry includes many subspecializations including analytical chemistry, biochemistry, inorganic chemistry, organic chemistry and physical chemistry.
+Other more specialized areas are spectroscopy, photochemistry, forensic chemistry and biomedical aspects of biochemistry.

-The chemistry major requires courses in general, analytical, organic and physical chemistry, as well as inorganic and biochemistry electives.
+The chemistry major requires courses in general, analytical, organic and physical chemistry, and offers inorganic and biochemistry electives.
 Chemistry students have a choice of several programs of study depending on their career goals.
-Students planning professional science careers may choose a rigorous program leading to certification by the American Chemical Society.
-Students choosing to study chemistry or a related science further may seek a less demanding program which adequately prepares them for graduate work.
+Students planning professional science careers may choose additional electives leading to a broad and rigorous program eligible for certification by the American Chemical Society.

-At BGSU, undergraduate chemistry students are encouraged to assist faculty members and graduate students by working in the laboratory on specific chemistry research problems.
+At BGSU, undergraduate chemistry students have the opportunity to work with faculty members and graduate students on research problems.
 This work often leads to publications in professional journals and presentations at regional or national meetings.
-Students have opportunities to work with highly sophisticated equipment such as NMR spectrometers, mass spectrometers, gas and liquid chromatographs, ultracentrifuges, computer assisted instrumentation and laser equipment.
+Students have opportunities to work with highly sophisticated equipment such as NMR spectrometers, mass spectrometers, gas and liquid chromatographs, ultracentrifuges, and laser systems.
 With a photochemical sciences emphasis at the graduate level, undergraduates also have the opportunity for training in this area.

 Students planning to study chemistry or biochemistry should have taken a year of high school chemistry.
 They should also have a strong background in mathematics, including a year of calculus if possible.
 Courses in biology, physics, a foreign language and English composition are also valuable.
 Students who are not able to obtain this preparation through high school courses may take courses at BGSU that prepare them for advanced chemistry courses.